2020–21 Glasgow Warriors season: Challenge Cup

 Glasgow Warriors were drawn against Montpeillier in the Challenge Cup.
 As a Champions Cup side they joined the Challenge Cup in the last 16 stage.
-If they won that tie they would progress to a home quarter-final tie against the winners of the Benneton vs Agen match.
+If they won that tie they would progress to a home quarter-final tie against the winners of the Benetton vs Agen match.

 Unfortunately for the Warriors, the French side won out in a tight match, ending the Glasgow side's involvement in the tournament.
 For much of second half, Glasgow played with 14 men, after TJ Ioane was red-carded for a dangerous tackle on Montpelier's Yvan Reilhac.
 Ioane was to receive a 5 match ban.